 Studying archaeology at Leiden University is all about studying societies and cultures from the past, trying to reconstruct them and bring them back to life.
-You’ll be applying your interest in the past to make a meaningful contribution to resolving present-day societal issues, such as migration, globalisation and climate change.
+You will apply your interest in the past to make a meaningful contribution to resolving present-day societal issues, such as migration, globalisation and climate change.